 Choose one of the following Major Racial Traits:

-- Shadowsoul (Su): Mallori with this racial trait have energy resistance (ER) versus negative energy.
-The value of the ER is 5 plus the Mallori's character level.
-This ER does not stack with other sources of ER/negative, instead only the highest value available is used.
+- Shadowsoul (Su): Mallori with this racial trait have energy resistance (ER) versus negative energy (energy, uncommon).
+The value of the ER is 5 + the Mallori's character level.
+This ER stacks with other sources of ER/negative, but not with any other types of ER (like ER/Common or ER/-).
+In cases where two different types of ER could each be applied to mitigate negative energy damage, only the highest available value is used.

-- Clarity (Ex): Mallori with this racial trait gain Perception as a natural talent and may remap it to the ability modifier of the Mallori's choice, instead of the modifier normally used by the skill.
-While they are using Shadowsight, they improve their chances of a critical success with Perception by 1 (requiring a natural result of 19 or 20 to crit with the skill check, instead of only a natural 20).
-Furthermore, a Mallori with this racial trait gains a racial bonus to initiative of +2.
-The initiative bonus improves to +3 at level 10, +4 at level 20 and +5 at level 30.
+- Clarity (Ex): Mallori with this racial trait gain Perception as a natural talent, allowing them to remap it to the ability modifier of their choice, instead of the modifier normally used by the skill.
+In addition, they improve their chances of a critical success with Perception by 1 (requiring a natural result of 19 or 20 to crit with the skill check, instead of only a natural 20).
+Furthermore, a Mallori with this racial trait gains a training bonus to initiative of +2.
+The initiative bonus improves to +3 at level 11, +4 at level 21, and +5 at level 31.

-- Shadowstalker (Ex): Mallori with this racial trait suffer only a -5 penalty when moving at regular speed while in a Stealth stance.
+- Shadowstalker (Ex): Mallori with this racial trait suffer no penalty when moving at full speed while in a Stealth stance.
 Furthermore, they can run while maintaining a stealth stance, but suffer a -10 penalty.
-In addition, when breaking a stealth stance to make an attack, if the Mallori's attack hits, in addition to the damage it deals, the target is also Slowed until the start of the Mallori's next turn.
-The Slowed effect can never affect more than one target per round, even if the attack used to deliver it affects multiple targets.

 Minor Racial Traits